SEKOIA-IO/documentation/_shared_content/intelligence_center/integrations/splunk.md

 - `Feed ID`: default feed is used by default.
 For custom feed, add the feed ID.
 Please find [more information on this documentation](https://docs.sekoia.io/cti/features/consume/feeds/#feeds-listing)
 - `Proxy URL` - Here are 2 ways to configure a proxy:
     1. If you need the Sekoia application for Splunk to connect directly through a proxy, this field needs to be filled on the installation page (To connect, in a Web browser, type and replace `username`, `password`,`host` and `port` by their values: http://[username:password@]host:port)
-    2. If you don't want to distinguish the Sekoia application for Splunk network configuration from the configuration of your Splunk instance.
-The Sekoia application for Splunk takes into account the global Splunk proxy configuration provided by means of the `HTTP_PROXY` and `HTTPS_PROXY` environment variables.
+    2. If you don't want to distinguish the Sekoia application for Splunk network configuration from the configuration of your Splunk instance, the Sekoia application for Splunk takes into account the global Splunk proxy configuration provided by means of the `HTTP_PROXY` and `HTTPS_PROXY` environment variables.

 !!! note
-     After the launch of Sekoia application for Splunk, Only valid IOCs of [these types](#sourcetype) will be downloaded and updated on Splunk from current date.
+     After the launch of Sekoia application for Splunk, only valid IOCs of [these types](#sourcetype) will be downloaded and updated on Splunk from current date.

-## 3. Sekoia intelligence in Splunk
+## 3. Sekoia Intelligence in Splunk

-In the following section, here are the Sekoia IOCs type available in Splunk: <a name="sourcetype"></a>
+In the following section, here are the Sekoia IOC types available in Splunk: <a name="sourcetype"></a>

 |IOC type|Meaning|
 |--|--|